 - 2 lemons zested and juiced

-- Combine the apples, cranberries, sugar and water in a large pot (use a big one, this jam will bubble) over high heat.
-Bring to a boil, skimming off the foam that develops on the top of the fruit.
-Cook for 10-15 minutes, until the cranberries pop and the apples soften.
+- Combine the apples, cranberries, sugar, water, and lemon juice and zest in a 8 quart (or larger) nonreactive pot over high heat.
+Bring to a boil, stirring regularly.
+Reduce the heat to medium-high and cook for 20-25 minutes, until the cranberries pop and the apples soften.

-- Add the lemon zest and juice and simmer until the liquid in the pot begins to thicken (because both apples and cranberries are naturally high in pectin, you won't need any additional pectin to help this jam set, as long as you cook it until thick and begins to cling to the walls of the pot.
+- At this point, start watching closely for signs that the jam is beginning to thicken.
+Because both apples and cranberries are naturally high in pectin, you won't need any additional pectin to help this jam set, as long as you cook it until thick and begins to cling to the walls of the pot.
 Keep in mind that it will thicken as it cools.